nationalarchives/da-reference-generator/README.md

 # DA Reference Generator

-Repository containing code for a self-contained service to generate unique "piece references" for records transferred to The National Archives (TNA).
+Repository containing code for a self-contained service to generate unique "references" for records transferred to The National Archives (TNA).

 The service consists of three main components:
-* *Lambda function*: the Lambda generates the "piece references" based on a incremented counter;
+* *Lambda function*: the Lambda generates the "references" based on a incremented counter;
-* *DynamoDb Table*: the table contains the counter to generate the unique "piece references";
+* *DynamoDb Table*: the table contains the counter to generate the unique "references";
 * *API Gateway*: Provides access to the service from other AWS services and external clients outside of AWS.

 ## Lambda